atsa-es/MARSS/.github/ISSUE_TEMPLATE/x-new-release.md

 Update the doc folder for GitHub.
 This has to be done manually by copying from
   - [ ] Dropbox/MARSS/inst/doc into GitHub/MARSS/inst/doc

-Transition MARSS to atsa-es
-  - [ ] Clone v3.11.4 over to atsa-es so that url links pass.
-Leave MARSS on nwfsc-timeseries for the time being.

 Prepare for release:
 * [ ] Check [current CRAN check results](https://cran.rstudio.org/web/checks/check_results_MARSS.html)